redbadger/awesome-badger/CONTRIBUTING.md

 ## 2. Get a review (optional)

 You can push straight to master if you want to, but it's probably a good idea to get someone to review your post.
-Just open pull request like you would in a software project and get someone to have a look.
+Just open a pull request like you would in a software project and get someone to have a look.

 ## 3. Have fun